Picks and Shovels: tech marketing for the AI era.

 We have talked about thinking like an engineer.
 But there is a whole class of new design tools that can get you to a passable level as a designer.
 Paper is extraordinary.
 Figma's AI features, Midjourney, DALL-E, and dozens of others mean that a marketer with good taste can produce visual assets that would have required a designer two years ago.

-There are AI skills that can help you write code like a seasoned developer.
-I just covered that.
-But there are also tools, prompts, and best practices that can help you identify sales opportunities and sell alongside an experienced account executive.
+There are also tools, prompts, and best practices that can help you identify sales opportunities and sell alongside an experienced account executive.
 You can analyze sales calls with AI.
 You can draft follow-up emails that sound like they came from someone who was on the call.
 You can build battle cards that update themselves.
 Sales enablement with AI is getting easier.

 I often refer to product marketing as "the ringleaders of the circus."
 You need to know enough about every act to keep the show running.
 That has always been true.
 What has changed is that AI gives you the ability to actually do the acts, not just direct them.